isbkch/hass-addons/ftp-to-S3/README.md

 # Home Assistant Add-on: FTP To S3

-Backup to S3 files uploaded via FTP
+Automatically move files to S3 from your FTP destination folder

 ## About